top of page

 Today, that same remoteness protects it still—visitor numbers are strictly limited, weather often prevents landings, and the experience remains raw and humbling.
 This is a UNESCO World Heritage Site where nature and human determination created something that transcends both.

-Recent fame from Star Wars filming has increased interest, but if you're fortunate enough to secure permits and favorable weather, the journey reveals why early Christian monks sought places where earth and heaven felt close.
+Skellig Michael was inscribed as a UNESCO World Heritage Site in 1996, recognized for the extraordinary preservation of its early Christian monastery — one of the most intact examples of early medieval monastic settlement anywhere in Europe.
+Global recognition from Star Wars filming has drawn more travelers to seek permits, but if you're fortunate enough to secure permits and favorable weather, the journey reveals why early Christian monks sought places where earth and heaven felt close.

 Brú na Bóinne: Older Than the Pyramids